-The Master of Engineering Leadership in Green BioProducts (MEL in GBPR) is a program within the Faculty of Applied Science.
+The Master of Engineering Leadership in Sustainable Process Engineering (MEL in SPE) is a program within the Faculty of Applied Science.

-The Green BioProducts program focuses on developing Highly Qualified Personnel (HQP) needed for the rapidly evolving lignocellulosic biomass (Green) products sector.
-This sector is seeing opportunities in the development of green, sustainable products, and chemistries to replace oil-based products and fuels.
-UBC has an exceptional group of researchers working on development of advanced biomaterials, ranging from specialty paper applications to fibre and fibril reinforced materials and carbon fibres from lignin.
+The Sustainable Process Engineering program focuses on developing Highly Qualified Personnel (HQP) to lead the dynamically evolving green economy.
+This sector is seeing opportunities in the development of green, sustainable products, and processes to replace petroleum-derived products and fuels.
+UBC has an exceptional and growing group of researchers that are developing and commercializing cleaner processing technologies for the production of bio-based chemicals, fuels, and materials, as well as sustainable energy.

 This is a 12-month, full-time program for professionals who have relevant industry experience and are wanting to accelerate their career.